clemente-biondo/clemente-biondo.github.io/README.md

 I made this tool to streamline the process of encoding the initial solr passwords for the Basic Authentication plugin.

 When enabling Basic Authentication on solr, the initial passwords are stored in a security.json file under the SOLR home directory as a sha256(password+salt) hash.
-User IDs and passwords can be changed later on by using the HTTP Api The specific hashing algorithm can be found here and is a little cumbersome:
+User IDs and passwords can be changed later on by using the HTTP Api.

+The specific hashing algorithm can be found here and is a little cumbersome:
 [Sha256AuthenticationProvider.java](https://github.com/apache/lucene-solr/blob/master/solr/core/src/java/org/apache/solr/security/Sha256AuthenticationProvider.java)